gonzalezbe95/parcel-report-generator/README.md

-# Realty Acquisitions Summary Report Generator
+# Property Summary Report Generator

 A Flask web app that scrapes assessor data for King, Kitsap, and Pierce counties and generates Word reports for parcels.